FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 >				acr-credentials-secret
 >```

 Nothing too special about this one.
-The only noteworthy portion is the specific port we are exposing on the container, port 80, which we will use when we create a service to expose it later.
-The service we use will allow us to send HTTP requests from 'home-base' to 'outpost'.
+The only noteworthy portion is the specific port we are exposing on the container, port 80, which we will use when we create a cluster ip service to expose it later.
+The service we use will allow us to send HTTP requests from 'home-base' to 'outpost' internally.

 ####